OpenBMB/AgentVerse/README.md

 **AgentVerse** offers a versatile framework that streamlines the process of creating custom multi-agent environments for large language models (LLMs).
 Designed to facilitate swift development and customization with minimal effort, our framework empowers researchers to concentrate on their research, rather than being bogged down by implementation details.

 ⚠️⚠️⚠️ We're refactoring the code, and the goal is to provide a flexibility to construct simulation(without a predefined goal) and task-solving(with a specific goal) environments.
-Please note that this README is outdated, we will update it soon.
+Please note that this README is slightly outdated, we will update it soon.
 If you require a stable version that exclusively supports simulation environments, you can use [`release-1.0`](https://github.com/OpenBMB/AgentVerse/tree/release-1.0) branch.

 ---